Utah Annual Report for an LLC

 Will I be charged a late fee if I don’t file a Utah Annual Report on time?

-If you file within the 30-day Grace Period after the Annual Report due date, there is no late fee.
+If you file within the 30-day Grace Period after the Report due date, there is no late fee.

 What is an LLC Expiration Date?